TrialDuraPredict/TrialDuraPredict/README.md

 This installation is designed for macOS or Linux.
 Please adjust the commands accordingly if you are using Windows.

 ### Raw Data
 The raw data can be downloaded from [ClinicalTrial.gov](https://clinicaltrials.gov/).
-The datacut for this project is July 1st, 2024, and contains 500,534 study records.
-Each study record includes many information about trial, including NCT ID (study identifiers), study description, participants to be enrolled (inclusion/exclusion criteria, enrollment), treatment/intervention, disease/condition, outcome measures, and etc. Here is the brief overview of the key info used for trial duration prediction:
+The dataset for this project, dated July 1st, 2024, comprises 500,534 study records.
+Each record provides comprehensive information about the trial, including NCT ID (study identifiers), study description, participant enrollment (inclusion/exclusion criteria), treatment or intervention methods, disease or condition being studied, outcome measures, among others.
+Below is a brief overview of the key information used to predict the duration of the trial.\
+\
 ![clinical_trial_overview](assets/clinical_trial.jpg)

 ### Data Cleaning